peredovitch/revue-de-presse-embed/README.md

 # revue-de-presse-embed
 A minimalist but polished Wordpress plugin to nicely and ethically embed press articles (or any web page) in WP posts, encouraging outgoing traffic to the original source - usable in press reviews or similar contexts to provide a well-integrated, fine-tuned preview of the quoted piece.
-The plugin conveniently provides both a shortcode and a Gutenberg block, with ability to adjust margin, width, heigth, scaling and offset within a 5-language UI (English, French, German, Italian and Spanish) or as shortcode parameters.
+The plugin conveniently provides both a shortcode and a Gutenberg block, with ability to adjust margin, width, height, scaling and offset within a 5-language UI (English, French, German, Italian and Spanish) or as shortcode parameters.

 Main features: